Feyerabend/vm/vm5/README.md

 ## vm5.c

-A very limited VM shows us the functionality of adding a *new data structure*, a (one) list, using the GC.
+A minimal virtual machine demonstrates how to implement a basic data structure, specifically a (but only one) *list*, while utilizing garbage collection for memory management.

 The heap is still a dynamically allocated array of object pointers.
 It starts with a predefined size and can grow as needed.